 Figure 4 shows that, as expected, almost all header files trigger longer rebuild processes than other file types do.
-This is primarily because when a header file is changed, all files that #include it must be recompiled (cf. Sect.
-2).
-The majority of GLib header files trigger rebuild processes of more than 60 s (Fig. 4a).
-Several Qt header files trigger rebuild processes of more than 15 min (900 s), with extreme cases reaching over 2 h (Fig. 4e).
+This is primarily because when a header file is changed, all files that #include it must be recompiled (cf. Section 2).
+The majority of GLib header files trigger rebuild processes of more than 60 seconds (Figure 4a).
+Several Qt header files trigger rebuild processes of more than 15 minutes (900 seconds), with extreme cases reaching over two hours (Figure 4e).
 In all of the studied systems, the median rebuild cost for header files is at least 10 times larger than the median rebuild cost for the other types of files.
-Our findings support the argument of Yu et al. (2003), that (false) dependencies in header files can indeed substantially slow down the build process.
+Our findings support the argument of Yu et al (2003), that (false) dependencies in header files can indeed substantially slow down the build process.

 Interestingly, header files are not the only source of spikes in rebuild cost.
-Figure 4b, f, and h show that a small set of other files can trigger rebuild processes of several seconds.
+Figures 4b, 4f, and 4h show that a small set of other files can trigger rebuild processes of several seconds.
 Many of these files are .c files, for which one would normally expect that several subsequent linker commands may be triggered by updating the object code, however only one compile command should be triggered.

-Deeper inspection of the GLib system shows that 89 . c files in GLib in fact trigger multiple compile commands.
-We found that 1 of the 89 . c files is imported through the preprocessor into several . c files, similar to a header file.
-Hence, changes to the imported . c file trigger compile commands for each . c file that includes the file.
-Another 4 of the 89 multi-compiling . c files contain test code that is linked into several test executables.
-However, each test binary requires the object code of the common files to be generated with different compiler flag settings, which means that the same . c file must be compiled once for each compiler flag setting.
-The remaining 84 of the 89 multi-compiling . c files are used to implement a source code generator that produces code that is linked to several test executables.
-When any of the code generator source files are changed, the tool must be rebuilt, then the generated code must be reproduced, recompiled, and re-linked to the test executables.
-The GLib code generator is an example of a "build code robot", as was identified for GCC by Tu and Godfrey (2001).
+Deeper inspection of the GLib system shows that 89 .c files in GLib in fact trigger multiple compile commands.
+We found that 1 of the 89 .c files is imported through the preprocessor into several .c files, similar to a header file.
+Hence, changes to the imported .c file trigger compile commands for each .c file that includes the file.
+Another 4 of the 89 multi-compiling .c files contain test code that is linked into several test executables.
+However, each test binary requires the object code of the common files to be generated with different compiler flag settings, which means that the same .c file must be compiled once for each compiler flag setting.
+The remaining